© 2020 Baptist Health. All Rights Reserved.

 Treatment can help

 In almost all cases, living with depression is unnecessary.
-More than 80 percent of people who get treated for depression get better, according to the NIMH.
+More than 80% of people who get treated for depression respond well, according to the American Psychiatric Association.

 "This is a real illness with real treatments," says Dr. Insel.
 Medication, counseling or both can help.